 The stone pillars symbolize each one of us, smooth on the outside, and rough within, just the way we are invited to come to the Lord.
 Holy Water reminds us of our baptism.
 The octagonal shape recalls the eight people who survived the Great Flood of Genesis, all redeemed by Christ.
 Created by John Laiba of Omaha.

 Stained Glass Windows

 By: Fr.
 Polykarp Uehlein, OSB

 Then God said: Let there be light, and there was light.
 (Gn 1:3)

 Jesus spoke to them again saying, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life.”
 (Jn 8:12)

-This icon is an original written during the 1400s in Russia.
+This icon is an original written at the beginning of the 17th century in Russia.
 Jesus holds a scroll in His left hand, representing His future authoritative teaching, and His right hand is extended in a blessing.
-The Greek letters ZOE on His halo stand for life.
+The Greek letters OΩN on his halo stand for, "He who is.".
 The faces are drawn with theological meaning: large eyes show divine depths of wisdom, Mary’s mouth is thin and narrow in contemplation.
 She points to Jesus, whom she has brought into the world.
 Lighting a votive candle asks Mary to pray for you to her Son.

 Jesus Washes the Feet of the Disciples Tapestry in the Chapel